|Values are valid only on day of printing.|

-This test should be ordered when the patient exhibits Tay-Sachs symptoms, but has tested as normal, ambiguous, or carrier by either NAGS / Hexosaminidase A and Total Hexosaminidase, Serum or NAGW / Hexosaminidase A and Total Hexosaminidase, Leukocytes.
+This test should be ordered when the patient exhibits symptoms of Tay-Sachs disease, but has tested as normal, ambiguous, or carrier by either NAGS / Hexosaminidase A and Total Hexosaminidase, Serum or NAGW / Hexosaminidase A and Total Hexosaminidase, Leukocytes

 Interpretation is provided with report.